influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/_index.md

 | 2019-08-18T00:12:00Z | below 3 feet | santa_monica          | 2.0280000000 |

 The data in the `h2o_feet` [measurement](/influxdb/v2.4/reference/glossary/#measurement)
-occur at six-minute time intervals.
+occurs at six-minute time intervals.
-The measurement has one [tag key](influxdb/v2.4/reference/glossary/#tag-key) (`location`) which has two [tag values](/influxdb/v2.4/reference/glossary/#tag-value):
+This measurement has one [tag key](influxdb/v2.4/reference/glossary/#tag-key) (`location`) which has two [tag values](/influxdb/v2.4/reference/glossary/#tag-value):
 `coyote_creek` and `santa_monica`.
 The measurement also has two [fields](/influxdb/v2.4/reference/glossary/#field):
 `level description` stores string [field values](/influxdb/v2.4/reference/glossary/#field-value) and `water_level` stores float field values.

-This data is in the [NOAA water sample data](/influxdb/v2.4/reference/sample-data/#noaa-water-sample-data) set.

 {{% note %}}
 **Disclaimer:** The `level description` field isn't part of the original NOAA data - we snuck it in there for the sake of having a field key with a special character and string field values.
 {{% /note %}}

-### Configuring the returned timestamps
+### Configure timestamps in the InfluxQL shell

 The [InfluxQL shell](/influxdb/v2.4/tools/influxql-shell/) returns timestamps in nanosecond UNIX epoch format by default.